-Administration of Medication: Certain medications may be administered in the CYS setting when it is not possible for parents/guardians to be present.
-Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to child/youth who are enrolled in full-day, part-day or regularly scheduled school-age programs.
-Medications not on the approved medication list must have an approved medication Exception to Policy through IMCOM to ACSIM.
+except for Opioids and/or Narcotics.
 Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
 Parents/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
 All medications must be in the original container, have a current prescription label and be accompanied by a proper dosing syringe/cup/spoon.
 A child/youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
 Parents/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A parent/guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the parent/guardian orientation.
 Please contact your individual program for further information.

 Rescue Medications: All CYS staff receive medication training to include when and how to administer rescue medications.
 CYS staff will adhere to the approved Medical Action Plan (MAP) on file for the child.
 Parent/Guardian will receive a courtesy call anytime a rescue medication is given to their child.
-Currently, there are six (6) approved rescue medications for use in the CYS setting.
-They are as follows: